Esurielt/spirit-seeker-site/src/site/notes/03 Rule Elements/House Rule References.md

 This option is illegal—well, *mostly*—unless you convince me otherwise.
 You have 10 minutes—now go!{ #rarity-limited}

+### Hero Points
+Hero points are more powerful on my table.
+When you use a hero point to reroll, your result equals to 10 + your proficiency modifier of the skill or your rolled result, whichever one is better.
+You also can reroll the damage of critical strikes.

+You can also use one hero point to create a flashback [similar to in "Blades in the Dark"](https://www.thelittlegnomeslibrary.com/flashback-system).
+I have the call on whether the flashback is valid, if it's invalid the flashback is not called.
+However, If you decide to not flashback after calling it, you still use the hero point.
+On your flashback roll:
+>[!pf2rule] Flashback
+>**Critical Success** Flashback happened as planned, and something amazing happens.
+>**Success** Flashback happened as planned, granting you the desired outcome of the Flashback.
+>**Failure** Flashback happened, it might increase awareness point or have other long-term implication depending on the flashback, but no immediate danger will come of it.

+I still aim to give out roughly 1 hero point per hour.
+Hero points carries over to the next session.

 ### Currency
 This campaign uses the RAW currency scaling of 1 pp = 10 gp = 100 sp = 1000 cp